The Last Express: Art production

-The game is notable for its unique art style, with characters illustrated in the "art nouveau" style that was popular in 1914, the year the game's events take place.
+The game is notable for its unique art style, with characters illustrated in the Art Nouveau style that was popular in 1914, the year the game's events take place.
 Since illustrating a game of this magnitude by hand would likely take an exorbitant amount of time, the look was achieved by using rotoscoping, a process that Mechner had used in Prince of Persia.
 During a 22-day-long live-action video shoot, every action by every character in the game was photographed by actors wearing distinctive makeup and costumes against a bluescreen on 16mm film and digitized.
 From this, a limited number of frames were selected and put through a patented process developed in house, where the frames first had all their colour removed.
 Next, a powerful computer program created black-and-white line drawings of the frames; these were coloured by hand.
 The finished product has 40,000 frames.

 Publishing

-Following a bidding war between several major game publishers, Brøderbund, SoftBank, and GameBank split the worldwide distribution rights.
+Following a bidding war between several major game publishers, Broderbund, SoftBank, and GameBank split the worldwide distribution rights.
 Dubbed versions of the game were released in French, German, Spanish, Italian, Russian (unofficial bootlegged localization), and Japanese.